OpenNebula/addon-linstor/README.md

 * This addon is compatible with OpenNebula versions up to 5.6
 * It was tested with version 5.6
 * This version of README.md describes the installation process for ONE 5.6 environments
-* This is intended for use as an images datastore for use with a NFS shared system datastore
+* This is intended for use as an images datastore for use with either an NFS shared
+* system datastore or a SSH system datastore

 ## Requirements